-A Benchmark Score = 3 has been assigned, even though the substance formally fulfils the criterion c) for Benchmark 2 by scoring "very high" for persistence (only "high" required for Benchmark 2) and "moderate" for several toxicity endpoints.
+An overall hazard score = 3 has been assigned, even though the substance formally fulfils the criterion c) for Benchmark 2 by scoring "very high" for persistence (only "high" required for Benchmark 2) and "moderate" for several toxicity endpoints.
 However, the persistence score is exempted from the evaluation because the substance is inorganic.
-Thus criteria b) and c) behind benchmark 3 are fulfilled ("moderate ecotoxicity" and "moderate T", respectively).
+Thus criteria b) and c) behind overall hazard 3 are fulfilled ("moderate ecotoxicity" and "moderate T", respectively).